LineIndent/material_design_flet/README.md

   </p>

 <p align="center">
-Modernize your websites and applications by implementing customized Flet controls that improve user experince and overall visual quality.
-UI components are flexible and in line with current design trends.
+Modernize your websites and applications by implementing customized Flet controls that improve user experience and overall visual quality.
+The UI components are flexible and aligned with current design trends.
 </p>

 ## 1. Installation

-Flet Material requires the following:
+To use Flet Material, you need to have the following installed:

 -   Latest version of Flet
 -   Python 3.5+

-If you don't have Flet isntalled, installing Flet Material automatically installs it for you.
+If you don't have Flet installed, installing Flet Material automatically installs it for you.
+You can install Flet Material using the following command:
 ```
 $ pip install flet-material
 ```